-On 20 December 2016, at the time of incorporation of the GDN as an international public benefit foundation, statutes had to be drawn up by a notary public.
+On 20 December 2016, at the time of incorporation of the GDN as an international public benefit foundation, the inaugural statutes had to be drawn up by a notary public.
 In the running up to the 2019 Annual Meeting in Puebla, Mexico, these inaugural statutes were revised and submitted for approval by the GDN participants during the Annual Participants’ Business Meeting, which took place on 26 April 2019.
 On 8 May 2019, the revised statutes were passed by the notary public.
 The Statutes, the Groningen Declaration, the Bylaws, Code of Conduct, Statement of Ethical Principles and the Mid Term Strategic Goals serve as the six basic documents of the network which guide its developments.
 Participants and prospective new signatories are expected to abide by the Statutes, Bylaws, Code of Conduct, Statement of Ethical Principles, and the GDN Mid Term Strategic Goals.
 They are also expected to commit to promoting the aims of the GDN by their active involvement in the GDN Task Forces, Committees and other GDN Activities.

 Groningen Declaration (PDF)